“I’ll consider the expense, but first send me a business case.”

 - Document the above in your business case

-For additional impact, make sure to state the extent to which company-specific value is created for each of the alternative solutions considered.
+For maximum impact, make sure to state the extent to which company-specific value is created for each of the alternative solutions considered.

 Know your value proposition.
-That’s an often overlooked discriminator.
+That’s a discriminator often overlooked.

 Now that you’ve identified the alternatives, you’ll need to rank them and propose a recommended solution.